satsummit/landscape/app/_sections/3-analysis.md

 ---

-# Deeper and cheaper analysis in the cloud
+# Deeper and Cheaper Analysis in the Cloud

 #### Massive cloud computing resources and analytical tools for working with big datasets make it possible extract new information from imagery